 AAA Editor Notes

 Paintings, sculptures, furniture, tapestries, rare books and decorative art objects are among the items on display in a series of galleries that feel more like touring a private home than a museum.
-Such artists as Botticelli, Raphael, Rembrandt and Titian are represented.
+Such artists as Raphael, Rembrandt, Michelangelo and Titian are represented.
 Among the highlights are Titian's “Europe”—purchased for what was then a world-record price—and a portrait of Gardner by John Singer Sargent on display in the Gothic Room, which was not opened to the public until after her death.

 Photography and cellphone use are not permitted.